A thoroughly contemporary reimagining of a handsome Victorian property. This family home in Bayswater is spacious in plot and minimalist in design.

-Behind the proud Victorian façade lies a 21st Century townhouse designed by Michela Bertolini for MB Design Studio.
-Spanning seven floors from roof terrace to lower basement, beneath the garden this house connects to a street level mews with a garage and independent bedroom/office space and bathroom.
+Behind the smart period façade lies a 21st Century townhouse designed by Michela Bertolini for MB Design Studio.
+Spanning seven floors from roof terrace to lower basement, beneath the garden this house connects to a street level mews with a garage and independent bedroom suite.

-Short of inventing a mechanical way of drawing light indoors, Michela Bertolini has used every trick in the book to flood every room with natural daylight.
+Michela Bertolini cleverly integrated every room with natural light.
 Huge expanses of glass, mezzanine spaces and open plan rooms enable light to bounce off the white walls and pale stone floors, giving internal cross-sectional views through the house.
-Below ground, light pouring in from a central atrium softens and warms the raw concrete rendering.
+Below ground, sunlight pours in from a central atrium softens and warms the raw concrete rendering.

-Hosting one of the cleverest basement conversions that we have seen, a games room, home cinema and a gym wrap around the atrium garden.
-The whole area could serve as an incredible party space or a place for children to play.
+In the basement, a games room, home cinema and a gym wrap around the atrium garden.
 Two bedrooms, two bathrooms, a laundry and steam room complete the envelope of additional square footage that has been so beautifully carved out underneath the house and its garden.